 The feeder allows for consistent feed of poor flowing seasonings and powders.
-As the walls of the lower hopper flex, the variable rate screw feeder will discharge dry seasoning onto the vibratory pan feeder.
+As the walls of the lower hopper flex, the variable rate screw feeder will dispense or discharge dry seasoning ingredients onto the vibratory pan feeder.

 The feeder pan spreads out the seasoning across the width of the pan and conveys it toward the drum.
 As the seasoning is discharged off the vibratory pan, an air knife will fluidize the airborne seasoning as it enters the electrostatic field.
 The seasoning is attracted toward the cashews tumbling in the grounded drum.

 Dramatic Reduction in Seasoning Powder Volume and Dust

 This technology is a proven solution for the dramatic reduction in seasoning volume while also reducing airborne dust.

 Ask a Question or Get a Price Quote